Long Put Calculator

 How to Read the P/L Chart

-The cyan line shows your theoretical P/L at the time of entering the trade.
-You can see that if the stock drops immediately after entry, you can profit even if the stock price isn't beyond the expiration break-even price.
-The difference between the T+0 (entry) and Expiration line shows you time decay — how much you will lose from the passage of time through expiration.
+The cyan line (T+0) shows your theoretical P/L at trade entry.
+If the stock falls right after entry, you can profit even if its price stays above the expiration breakeven.
+The gap between the T+0 and expiration lines shows time decay—the amount lost as time passes until expiration.

 Using This Calculator

-2. Strike Price: The price at which you can sell shares with the put option
+2. Strike Price: The price at which you can sell shares using the put option

-3. Premium: The price you pay for the option (multiply by 100 * number of contracts for total cost/risk)
+3. Premium: The price you pay for the option.
+Multiply by 100 and the number of contracts for your total cost and risk. ($7 entry price x 100 x 3 contracts = $2,100 total cost)

-4. Days to Expiration: Time remaining until the option expires
+4. Days to Expiration: How much time is left until the option expires

-5. Implied Volatility: Market's expectation of future stock price movements
+5. Implied Volatility: The market's expectation of future stock price movements, as implied by the stock's option prices

 Chris Butler